-ISSUE: Whether a checkpoint to gather information from potential witnesses to a crime violates the Fourth compelling reason for seeking the information, their seizure was reasonable.
+- ISSUE: Whether a checkpoint to gather information from potential witnesses to a crime violates the Fourth Amendment? - HELD: No. As the government minimized the disruptive features of a checkpoint seizure and had a compelling reason for seeking the information, their seizure was reasonable.